h12w/gspec/README.md

 [![GoDoc](https://godoc.org/github.com/hailiang/gspec?status.png)](https://godoc.org/github.com/hailiang/gspec)

 GSpec is a concurrent, minimal, extensible and reliable testing framework in Go that makes it easy to organize and verify the mind model of software.
+It supports both BDD style and table driven testing.

 (under development).